Tjatse/pm2-gui/README.md

 - Monitor CPU and Memory usage of server in a real-time.
 - Monitor `PM2` processes in a real-time.
 - PM2 *restart/stop/delete*.
- - *stopWatch* files before *restart/stop/delete*
+ - *stopWatch* files before *restart/stop/delete*.
- - *restartWatch* files before *restart*
+ - *restartWatch* files before *restart*.
 - Supports [ANSI color codes](#ss_logs) by [ansi-html](https://github.com/Tjatse/ansi-html).
 - High performance.
-In my case, there are near one hundred processes, but `pm2-gui` works fine.
+In my case, there are near one hundred processes, but `pm2-gui` works without any suck.

 <a name="cauts" />
 # Cautions